1 Sam.20:1-42 The message of the ARROWS `

 2) Or are we going to be ruled by What we know to be true about God !!!

-When I look back on those times in my life now I see exactly what God was doing – Brilliant perfect – things have turned out way better than imagined
+B) When I look back on that time in my life now I see exactly what God was doing – Brilliant – perfect – things have turned out way better than imagined

 1) How God was actually going to use this time – to make David into Israel’s greatest king of all time – accept for Jesus Himself